 People facing bankruptcy often have two choices when it comes to filing: File for Chapter 13 or file for Chapter 7.
 Both Chapter 13 and Chapter 7 can erase debts, but there are certain pros and cons to each one.
-Below is an overview of the benefits Chapter 13 and Chapter 7 bankruptcy proceedings.
+Below is an overview of the benefits of Chapter 13 and Chapter 7 bankruptcy proceedings.

 People generally choose to file for Chapter 13 bankruptcy when they:

 It is important to note that there are limits on the amount of debt that a person can have when filing for Chapter 13 bankruptcy.
-You should talk to a Michigan bankruptcy lawyer to make sure that you can file for Chapter 13, or whether Chapter 7 might be a better option for you.
+You should talk to a Michigan bankruptcy lawyer to make sure that you can file for Chapter 13, or to discuss whether Chapter 7 might be a better option for you.

 People often choose to file Chapter 7 bankruptcy because it is quicker and easier to erase some debts.
-Chapter 7 offers people a fresh start so to speak, and gives them a clean slate by removing most of their debts (some debts can’t be erased, such as student loan debt and child support and alimony).
+Chapter 7 offers people a fresh start, so to speak, and gives them a clean slate by removing most of their debts (some debts can’t be erased, such as student loan debt and child support and alimony).
 Chapter 7 bankruptcy does not require a repayment plan, and filers get to keep their future wages.

 Chapter 7 is only available to some people.
 Somebody who files for Chapter 7:

 Whether to file for Chapter 13 or Chapter 7 depends on your situation and finances.
-There are pros and cons for each type of bankruptcy filing and there are specific rules that apply for each one.
+There are pros and cons for each type of bankruptcy filing, and there are specific rules that apply for each one.
 It is important to work with a bankruptcy attorney when considering all of your debt discharge options.